MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-trigger.md

 Use on-enter triggers for actions that require an immediate response.

-- For visible triggers, use on enter, and activate the trigger as soon as the user's hand enters the trigger area.
+- For visible triggers, use on enter, and activate the trigger as soon as the operator's hand enters the trigger area.

-- When alerting an operator that they've done an incorrect action, consider using a branch to take the user to a pre-authored corrective step.
+- When alerting an operator that they've done an incorrect action, consider using a branch to take the operator to a pre-authored corrective step.
 [Learn more about branching](pc-app-branching.md).

 - When alerting an operator about a safety concern, consider using a branch to take the user to a pre-authored warning step.